-With respect to information submitted by Approved Vendors into the Illinois Solar for All program, tThe IPA and Program Administrator will provide confidential treatment to any commercially sensitive
+With respect to information submitted by Approved Vendors into the Illinois Solar for All program, tThe IPA and Program Administrator will provide confidential treatment to any commercially sensitive information submitted by Approved Vendors in connection with participation in the Illinois Solar for All ILSFA program.

-ILSFA program.
 This includes the assertion of FOIA exemptions for commercially sensitive information or for personally identifying information when applicable in response to a FOIA request and to otherwise protect the confidentiality of commercially sensitive information in response to any discovery request or other request made in connection with formal investigation or litigation.
 Where appropriate, Approved Vendors should designate any particularly sensitive information as confidential or proprietary to maximize the likelihood that such information would be protected from disclosure by a reviewing body (such as a reviewing court or the state's Public Access Counselor) in response to an appeal of the Agency's determination that such information should not be disclosed in response to a FOIA request.